Vordia Dawkins - Obituary

 Vordia Lockhart Dawkins, 88, of 208 W. Carolina St., passed away Saturday, August 1, 2020 in Mary Black Hospital.

-She was born February 14, 1932 to the late Sam Gill and Daisy Mae Lockhart Gill.
+She was born February 14, 1932 to Sam Gill and Daisy Mae Lockhart.

 She was a member of The Divine True Holiness Church of God, Blacksburg, SC. and a retiree of Magnolia Finishing Plant.